 - Organic herbicides typically are contact herbicides, so they must cover the entire plant.

-- Perennial plants have a greater ability to recover, even if applied well.
+- Perennial weed plants have a greater ability to recover, even if herbicide is applied well.

-- Lack of residual activity means reapplications may be necessary for optimal results.
+- Reapplications may be necessary for best results.

 The sooner, the better once weeds begin to emerge.
 Organic herbicides work best on younger, smaller weeds.
 Research by Thomas Lanini of the University of California has proven the best results at cotyledon or first true leaf stage.